tangellapelly/GameDay/GameDay.md

 On this next Screen you will be treated to your lambda function, the designer tool, and some dashboard items for testing and monitoring your function.
 The following is the lambda function that we wanted to create:

+_PS: Don't forget to add the HERE credentials_

 ```javascript
 'use strict';
 const axios = require('axios')